HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Enclosing strings that have a lot of single and double quotation marks
+## Enclosing Strings That Have a Lot of Single and Double Quotation Marks

 ```powershell
 $string =@"